manoharan-lab/holopy/docs/source/users/recon_tutorial.rst

     (0.919642857143+0j)

-Here, HoloPy has projected the hologram image through space to each of the distances contained in :func:`.zstack` by using the metadata that we specified when loading the image.
+Here, HoloPy has projected the hologram image through space to each of the distances contained in ``zstack`` by using the metadata that we specified when loading the image.
 If we forgot to load optical metadata with the image, we can explicitly indicate the parameters for propagation to obtain an identical object: